jorgebucaran/hyperapp/README.md

 What's going on here?
 The `app` function creates a new application and mounts it on the supplied container.
 The container can be any element on the DOM.
 Hyperapp will try to reuse child nodes in it instead of throwing away your server-side rendered content.
 See [Recycling] to learn more about this feature.

 Hyperapp calls your view function so that you can specify how the DOM should look based on the state.
 The view returns your specification in the form of a plain JavaScript object known as a virtual DOM and Hyperapp updates the actual DOM to match it.
-The result is an object similar to the one below.
-Think of it as a lightweight representation of the DOM.
+Think of a virtual DOM as a lightweight representation of the DOM.
+Here's an example.

 ```js
 {